 This is just a selection; the park has about two dozen overlooks and trails.

 Calico Hills - the hills are a large outcrop of eroded red Aztec sandstone, excellent for climbing.
 There are several overlooks, and trails for the more energetic.
 The top of the ridge - reachable by careful off trail scrambling - has good views over the colorful Calico Basin at the far side, and of all Las Vegas to the east - as ever the distinctive shapes of the casinos are clearly recognizable; see QTVR.

 - Calico Tanks - the tanks (also known as tinajas) are natural cavities in the Aztec sandstone which hold water for some time after rainfall; they may be reached by a 1.2 mile trail starting at the parking lot at the north end of the Calico Hills.

 - Icebox Canyon - Icebox is one of many narrow canyons that drain the mountain slopes.
 A path leads up the drainage for about a mile, though more can be seen by scrambling off-trail, over boulders and up small dryfalls.

 - La Madre Spring - this is found in a ravine at the base of La Madre Mountain; a fairly easy, 1.8 mile path leads to the waters, starting from the end of the spur road to Willow Spring picnic area.

-Pine Creek Canyon - this pleasant canyon features a permanent stream, large shady trees and the remains of an old dwelling, all accessed by an easy, 1 mile trail.
+- Pine Creek Canyon - this pleasant canyon features a permanent stream, large shady trees and the remains of an old homestead, all accessed by an easy, 2.5 mile loop trail.